azminewasi/Curated-Reinforcement-Learning-Resources/README.md

 ## 👋 **Want to contribute?**

 Hey there!
 We are building something awesome, and we want you to be a part of it!
 Our goal is to create the ultimate resource hub for learning Reinforcement Learning.
 But we can't do it alone - we need your help!
-- Feel free to open an issue or submit a pull request, and let's build something amazing together.
+- Feel free to [open an issue](https://github.com/azminewasi/Reinforcement-Learning-Resources/issues/new/choose), and let's build something amazing together.
 Check out our contribution guide for more information.
 - Join us and let's make the best Reinforcement Learning resource hub on GitHub! 🚀

 ---